 Google Stadia’s data centers are powered by a custom AMD GPU, which sports 10.7 teraflops of GPU power — that's a whole lot more than the Xbox One X (6.0) and PS4 Pro (4.2).
 All of these specs allow the service to support gameplay at up to 4K at 60 frames per second, complete with bells and whistles like HDR and surround sound.

 Here are the recommended internet speeds you’ll need in order to enjoy different levels of gameplay quality on Stadia, according to Google.
+You can test your internet speeds to see if you're Stadia-ready right here.

 - 35 MBps: 4K, 60 frames per second, HDR 5.1 surround sound